JHallPD/react-dotnet-homework/README.md

 ## Trouble Shooting

 ### If you're unable to access the database
 Make sure that you can connect to the database on the command line.
-If you can't try re-building your container using the VS Code command, "Codespaces: Rebuild Container".
+If you can't try re-building your container using the VS Code command, "Codespaces: Rebuild Container". local dev alternative?

 If the database is available it's possible the migrations didn't run properly from the `postCreateCommand` in the `devcontainer.json` file.
 You can run the migrations manually by running the following commands: